Detroit city guide

 With teams in the NFL, NHL, NBA and Major League Baseball, plus one of the nation’s most prominent college athletic programs just 45 minutes away, Detroit is a prime destination for sports fans.
 And the sports scene is thriving: the Tigers have become a perennial championship contender, the Red Wings continually make noise in the self-proclaimed “Hockeytown,” and Ford Field has hosted a Super Bowl and the Lions are looking to rise.

 But there’s plenty more to see in Detroit than sports.
-The city isn’t thought of that highly as a tourist destination — let’s face it, its reputation among travelers is not good — but, having visited the city a few times ourselves, we can tell you that Detroit has a lot to offer.
+The city isn’t thought of that highly as a tourist destination but, having visited the city a few times ourselves, we can tell you that Detroit has a lot to offer.
 You just have to know where to go, and this guide is meant to help you get the most out of a sports trip to the Motor City.

 Click placemark in index to find on map | View Detroit city guide in a larger map

-Out in the suburbs, the Palace has been the home of the Pistons since 1988 and helped usher in a wave of arena-building around the country because of its luxury suite-heavy layout.
-Before that, the Pistons played in the cavernous Silverdome in Pontiac, which was pretty much abandoned after the Lions left in 2001.
+Out in the suburbs, the Palace’s future is up in the air after the Pistons abandoned their home of nearly 30 seasons.
+Before that, the Pistons played in the cavernous Silverdome in Pontiac, which itself was pretty much abandoned after the Lions left in 2001.

 To find another site of Detroit’s sports past, visit the corner of Michigan and Trumbull avenues in Corktown, west of downtown, where the old Tiger Stadium stood.
 The structure is now gone but the playing field remains, maintained by a group of volunteers.